 Following medical release, hearing-aid services may include hearing and evaluation and dispensing, hearing-aid orientation and follow-up, aural rehabilitation therapy and speech reading.

 A course of treatment is provided for any individual diagnosed with a speech and/or language disorder as indicated below.
-Treatment is individualized to the client's needs and is usually provided in a 30-60-minute session twice a week.
+Treatment is individualized to the client's needs and is usually provided in a 30-60-minute session twice a week by a graduate student clinician under the supervision of a licensed Speech Language Pathologist.
 Disorders treated include:

 - Articulation/Phonological Disorders - individuals who are not correctly producing the sounds of their language and thus have difficulty making themselves understood to unfamiliar listeners.

 - Child Language Disorders - Treatment can be provided for those children from birth through high school who have development problems with comprehension or use of language.